GreptimeTeam/docs/docs/v0.5/en/user-guide/concepts/features-that-you-concern.md

 # Features that You Concern

+## Does GreptimeDB support updates?

+Sort of, Please refer to the [update data](/user-guide/write-data/overview.md#update-data) for more information.

+## Does GreptimeDB support deletion?

+Yes, it does.
+Please refer to the [delete data](/user-guide/write-data/overview.md#delete-data) for more information.

 ## Can I set TTL or retention policy for different tables or measurements?

 Of course, you can set TTL for every table when creating it: